sotakal/inkdrop-dont-need-notebooks/README.md

-# inkdrop-dont-need-notebooks
+# (I) don't need Notebooks
-If you don't need multiple Notebooks in Inkdrop, this plugin will hide them
+Make Inkdrop more minimal by hiding the notebooks functionality if you don't use it.